The genus 1 bridge number of satellite knots: Introduction

 Our proof is split into two portions; a good portion of each applies much more widely than just in the context of the Main Theorem.
 In particular, in Corollary \ref{Schubert Cor}, we give a new proof of Schubert's Satellite Theorem for $\b_0$, one that applies to spatial graphs, as well as to links with essential tori in their exteriors.
 (We note, however, that extending Schubert's Satellite Theorem, to toroidal links requires some care.
 See Example \ref{link ex} below.)
 Once the machinery is developed, our proof is significantly less involved than Schulten's (already very nice) proof.
 One additional feature of our work is that the proofs are algorithmic in nature and can likely be translated into \emph{bona fide} algorithms for positioning a companion torus nicely with respect to a knot in minimal bridge position.
+Specifying such an algorithm is beyond the scope of this paper, however we note that normal surface theory \cite{Matveev} provides the framework for algorithmically finding surfaces including the essential discs and discs that we make extensive use of.
+Our techniques are based on those of Heegaard splitting theory, much of which has been made algorithmic (eg. \cites{Lackenby, Li-algorithm, CGK}), though those algorithms have not yet been extended to bridge surfaces.